yathish984/NammaHasiru/README.md

 # 📌 Conclusion

-Raitha Bharosa Hub is a smart agriculture support application designed to simplify farming-related activities through technology.
+NammaHasiru is a smart agriculture support application designed to simplify farming-related activities through technology.
 The project demonstrates the use of Android development concepts, user-friendly design, and practical implementation of digital solutions for agriculture.
 It aims to bridge the gap between farmers and technology by providing useful farming information and management features in a simple mobile application.